ugoogalizer/aqi/README.md

 Original inspiration from Hackernoon's https://hackernoon.com/how-to-measure-particulate-matter-with-a-raspberry-pi-75faa470ec35 and the corresponding github: https://github.com/zefanja/aqi

 Working
-* HTTP webpage displaying current sensor measu
+* HTTP webpage displaying current sensor measurement
 * OLED Display (intended to display aqi result on local display to enable portable measurements)
 * RESTful API (intended to access from Home Assistant (homeassistant.io))
+* Home Assistant yaml configuration to read from RESTful interface

 Not Working and on the TODO list:
 * Sensor of PM10 and PM2.5 measurements (waiting postal service of sensor itself)
-* Home Assistant yaml configuration to read from RESTful interface
 * HTTP webpage (plot.ly) displaying historic sensor measurements
 * Migrate sensor code from Python2 to Python3
 * Run code in python virtual environment